arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 	_An example of how ACS receives a token as proof of authentication (in this case from Google, but it can come from any recognized IP) and can emit for the application a token containing the original claims_

-	> **Note:** When a user successfully authenticates with one identity provider, ACS receives from that identity provider an artifact (called ‚Äúsecurity token‚Äù) which represents the proof that authentication took place.
-You don‚Äôt need to know the details of how a security token looks like.
+	> **Note:** When a user successfully authenticates with one identity provider, ACS receives from that identity provider an artifact (called ìsecurity tokenî) which represents the proof that authentication took place.
+You donít need to know the details of how a security token looks like.
 The only information relevant at the moment is that the token contains information about the authenticated user, the so-called claims, which help ACS to establish who the current user is.
 	ACS can process the incoming claims in various ways you will see a simple example of that in the next exercise.
 In the current exercise we will configure ACS to enforce its default behavior, which is to make sure that your application receives the claims as they came from the original identity providers.
 How does it do that?
 The ACS itself emits a token that your application is configured to consume (as you will see in just few steps).
 All it needs to do is to copy the incoming claims as is into the outgoing token.

 <a name="Ex1Task4" />
 ### Task 4 - Verification ###

-It‚Äôs time to give your newly secured Web site a spin.
+Itís time to give your newly secured Web site a spin.
 In order to verify that you have correctly performed all steps in exercise one, proceed as follows:

 1. Start debugging by pressing **F5**.